What the heck is a sales pipeline?

 11. Measure and analyze your efforts.

-Here’s some good news; if you’re using a CRM or a similar sales management platform, you’ll have a built-in way to measure your progress.
+Here’s some good news; if you’re using a CRM or a similar sales management software, you’ll have a built-in way to measure your progress.
 You can capture data on things like close rates, lead scores, and more.

 Of course, capturing data isn’t enough.
 You have to analyze the data to evaluate your progress.